abstractmachines/abstractmachines.github.io/_posts/2017-4-14-cookies-with-node-express.md

 date:   2017-4-14 6:01:23 -0700
 categories: tutorials
 ---
-# Cookies with Express : A Tutorial
+# Cookies with Express : A Brief Overview Tutorial

 [Github repo](https://github.com/abstractmachines/cookies-with-node-express-tutorial)

+Not covered in this tutorial: the details of cookies (expiration dates, etc).
+This is merely a succinct overview.

-This tutorial was inspired by [Codementor.io's Noddy Pandey's Cookie Management with Express](https://www.codementor.io/noddy/cookie-management-in-express-js-du107rmna) post; I added in some tests and verification; my installations of npm packages are local instead of global; I use nvm.
-Verification is done not using extensive unit testing, but with basic tooling (curl HTTP, Node, Chrome).
+This tutorial was inspired by being asked by a mentee how cookies work, and by [Codementor.io's Noddy Pandey's Cookie Management with Express](https://www.codementor.io/noddy/cookie-management-in-express-js-du107rmna) post.
+The elements that differ between my tutorial and the one linked above include:
+- I use const (and let), not var
+- Tests/verification
+- Avoiding global npm installations
+- I use nvm Node Version Manager

+Verification is done not
+using extensive unit testing, but with basic tooling (curl HTTP, Node, Chrome).

 I'm also going to include the step-by-step workflow of a typical JS developer